hrntsm/HoaryFox/README.md

 Please refer to Samples directory files.

-## Karamba Integration
+## Karamba3D Integration

-Conversion of data into Karamba supports only beam elements.
+Conversion of data into Karamba3D supports only beam elements.
 Mesh elements such as floor and wall are not supported.
-L-type and C-type cross-sections are replaced by rectangular cross-sections with equivalent axial cross-sections because Karamba does not support them.
+L-type and C-type cross-sections are replaced by rectangular cross-sections with equivalent axial cross-sections because Karamba3D does not support them.
-Output is STB1.4, STB2.0 is not supported yet.
+Output is STB1.4 only, STB2.0 is not supported yet.

 ## What is ST-Bridge